 What Educators Should Actually Do With AI Detection Results

-Turnitin's own documentation is unambiguous on one point: the AI score "is not intended to be used as the sole basis of an academic integrity investigation."
-That sentence is doing a lot of work in a world where many instructors treat a high score as the beginning and end of their analysis.
+Turnitin's own documentation is unambiguous on one point: an AI score is not meant to provide definitive answers in isolation.
 A research-supported framework for handling AI flags looks like this:

 Compare to the student's prior work.
 If a student's writing quality has significantly improved, sentence structures have changed, or disciplinary vocabulary has appeared that was absent before, those are genuine anomalies worth investigating.
 If writing quality is consistent with prior submissions, that consistency is meaningful evidence.